 If you don't have access to dates, raisins can be substituted in most cases, but the flavor will be slightly different.

-If you don't want to use a flax egg, one chicken egg can be used instead.
+If you don't want to use flax seeds, one chicken egg can be used instead of the ground flax and water that this recipe calls for.

 Optional add-ins that are free of added sugar include: cacao nibs, raisins, shredded coconut, chopped nuts